 As a developer, you have the power to change the world!
 You can write programs that enable new technologies.
-You might work in software to find an earlier diagnosis of diseases.
-Also, you can write programs to free up people’s time to do other amazing things.
-Whatever you do it has the potential to impact people around you.
+For instance, You might work in software to find an earlier diagnosis of diseases.
+Also, you might write programs to free up people’s time to do other amazing things.
+Whatever you do it has the potential to impact those people who use it.

 However, these accomplishments are only possible if we write software that is fast and can scale.
 Learning how to measure your code performance is the goal of this online course.